Ponali/w93-yoink/README.md

 Once you are on the right path, run `yoink (-i) [packagename]`.
 Yoink will find the file regardless if you put `.ynk` at the end or not.
 ### Online install
-Installing from online mirrors do not require you to go to a specific path.
+Installing from online mirrors does not require you to go to a specific path.
 The only thing you need to do is to run `yoink (-i) [packagename]`.

 **WARNINGS**:
 - Adding `.ynk` at the end will make Yoink fail to find any file from any mirrors.